civilservicelgbt/civilservicelgbt.github.io/_events/2023-01-24-civil-service-lgbt-social-leeds.md

 ---
 The Civil Service LGBT+ Network organises informal networking and social events so that LGBT+ civil servants can meet each other.
 Our [local organisers](/team) organise these events in various cities across the country.

+Come along to meet, network and help build rapport with of members of the Civil Service LGBT+ Network.
+Queens Court is an LBGT+ friendly space and all are welcome.

 If you have questions about this event, or you have an idea for a future event, you can contact our Yorkshire and Humberside team at the below email address.

 [yorkshireandhumber@civilservice.lgbt](yorkshireandhumber@civilservice.lgbt)[](mailto:northwest@civilservice.lgbt)